 Season: Variable, depending on assigned island.
 Positions generally begin between May 1 and 25 and end by mid-August.

 Qualifications: B.S. degree in biology, conservation biology, wildlife management, or a related field with several years of experience in similar field research programs.
 Pursuit of graduate studies is encouraged.
 Career goals should include work in the field of conservation biology.
 Island Supervisors must be in excellent physical condition (capable of climbing over rugged terrain and able to lift approximately 50 lbs.), have wilderness camping experience, be able to work independently and as part of a team, be capable of working long hours outdoors in variable weather conditions, and be able to work well with people of diverse backgrounds.
 Bird banding experience is required for all positions, and experience operating small motorboats is required for some positions.
 Hunting and trapping experience (for predator management) and previous experience coordinating and training field crews are highly desirable.
 A sense of humor, dedication to wildlife conservation, and passion for seabirds and isolated islands are basic requirements.
 Must provide own binoculars, tent, sleeping pad, and sleeping bag.

-Compensation: Biweekly stipend of $910 plus room, board, worker's compensation insurance coverage, and transportation from the mainland base to and from the research sites.
+Compensation: Biweekly stipend, plus room, board, worker's compensation insurance coverage, and transportation from the mainland base to and from the research sites.